-The tenured staff members contributing to the programme all have a PhD degree and are actively involved in research in the Kapteyn Astronomical Institute.
-Some 75% of the active teaching staff has acquired a University Teaching Qualification (UTQ).
-According to the self-evaluation report the Kapteyn staff represents all necessary scientific expertise to take care of the astrophysics courses in the bachelor's programme.
-The physics courses are taught by staff members of the Van Swinderen Institute, the Zernike Institute, ESRIG and KVI-Cart.
-The mathematics courses are mostly taught by staff members of the Bernoulli Institute for Mathematics, Computer Science and Artificial Intelligence.
-PhD students and postdocs are also involved in teaching, mainly as teaching-assistants for tutorials.
-In the next academic year a mandatory didactical training for PhD students and postdocs will be offered.
+The tenured staff members contributing to the programme all have a PhD degree and are actively involved in research.
+As mentioned, the teaching staff for specific Applied Physics courses is mainly connected to the Zernike Institute for Advanced Materials.
+Some 75% of the active teaching staff has acquired a University Teaching Qualification (UTQ), and 40% of the academic staff has an international background.
+During the site visit the teachers added that they found the didactical training to be very useful as they learnt to use more activating teaching methods.
+PhD students and postdocs are also involved in teaching, mainly as teaching assistants for tutorials.
+In the next academic year a mandatory didactical training will be offered for PhD students and postdocs.

-The students are positive about the teachers and report that they are accessible, very willing to help and to answer questions.
-They are also very positive about the added value of the academic advisor;
+The students are positive about the teachers and report that they are accessible; in their experience, the teachers are very willing to help and answer questions.
+The students are also very positive about the added value of the academic advisor; she knows how to get things done and helps students with their planning.